 - Development of PEARLS model: HPRC researchers and faculty developed the PEARLS model in partnership with managing, supervisory, and clinical staff at Aging and Disability Services and Senior Services of Seattle/King County.
 This partnership enabled researchers to design the program to be integrated into the infrastructure and organization of local area agency on aging home visitation programs.
 The team later worked with researchers and staff at CHAMMP, the University of Washington Epilepsy Regional Center at Harborview, and Evergreen Healthcare to implement PEARLS with their patients with epilepsy.

 - Staff training: In the original study, the counselors received 2.5 days of training on the PEARLS model, with sessions led by staff at HPRC.
-Information provided in October 2012 indicates that, now run by staff at the Training XChange, the training has been streamlined to 2 days.
+Information provided in November 2013 indicates that, now run by staff at the Training XChange, the training has been streamlined to 2 days, or 1 day in-person/1 day online hybrid model.
 In-person trainings are offered in Seattle and onsite for a minimum of 15 to 20 participants.
-As of October 2012, roughly 500 people from more than 80 community-based organizations in 21 states and in Canada have been trained on the program.
-Supplementary, online training modules are currently being developed and will be available on the PEARLS Web site at the end of 2012.
+As of November 2013, roughly 621 people from more than 95 community-based organizations in 21 states and in Canada have been trained on the program.
+Supplementary, online training modules were released in October 2013 and are now available on the PEARLS Web site.

 - Ongoing monitoring: A coordinator manages and reports program data on an ongoing basis, including the number of clients referred to, deemed eligible for, enrolled in, and completing the program; results from baseline and followup questionnaires; and client evaluations.

-- Program expansion: Information provided in October 2012 indicates that the program has been expanded to serve clients with limited English proficiency (including Chinese-, Spanish-, and Tagalog-speaking older adults who are being paired with counselors who speak their native language) and Russian- and Somali-speaking older adults who are being paired with existing PEARLS counselors working in collaboration with medically trained interpreters.
+- Program expansion: The program has been expanded to serve clients with limited English proficiency (including Chinese-, Spanish-, Tagalog-, Korean-, and Vietnamese-speaking older adults who are being paired with counselors who speak their native language) and Russian- and Somali-speaking older adults who are being paired with existing PEARLS counselors working in collaboration with medically trained interpreters.
 Program eligibility criteria have also been expanded to include homebound older adults beginning at age 50 and those with more serious clinical depression.
-Several agencies are also offering PEARLS sessions at other locations based on client preferences and accessibility (e.g., senior center, community center).
+Several agencies are also offering PEARLS sessions at other locations based on client preferences and accessibility (e.g., senior center, community center)(updated November 2013).

 Resources Used and Skills Needed